olivia-mauger/tutorials/docs/source/variables.rst

     age = 21;

 Now the variable ``age`` is updated and holds the literal value of 21.
-Notice how I did not write
+Notice how we did not write

 .. code-block:: shadow